 |Crab tank below the floor of the fish purveyor|

 We wondered past La Bretxa Market and glanced at the stalls of the local farmers that sell their produce every day on the side of the building.

 Besides seeing vegetables and cheeses, we particularly enjoyed the beauty of ...

 One of the bar's specialties was a mouth-puckering , a toothpick stacked with Ibarra guindilla pickled peppers, garlic-stuffed Manzanilla olives, and an oil-packed Cantabrian anchovy that must always be taken in one bite, as dictated by local tradition.

-We spent the rest of the day wandering around one of the "shopping districts" of San Sebastián.
-Boulevard Zumardia, which we simply chose by chance, was populated with impressive historical buildings and shops selling Spanish as well as international brands.
+We spent the rest of the day wandering around one of the "shopping districts" of San Sebastián Boulevard Zumardia, which we just chose by chance, was populated with impressive historical buildings and shops selling Spanish as well as international brands.
 We picked up a few things, a scarf for Joan's sister, a fishing cap for Joan's brother-in-law, and a poster depicting San Sebastián for Gus and Joan.

 |Grand Establishment Baths|

 San Sebastian Spain

 Along the way, we enjoyed ice cream cones from ...

 They offer, maybe as many as, 30 flavors.
 The staff is friendly